khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 ### Options
 The `--project-directory` and `-p` options are required to run the project.
-Default values set by `./start` script are "docker" and "intelx", respectively.
+Default values set by `./start` script are "docker" and "intel_x", respectively.

 The startup is based on [chaining](https://docs.docker.com/compose/multiple-compose-files/merge/) various Docker Compose YAML files using `-f` option.
 All Docker Compose files are stored in `docker/` directory of the project.